thumbnail image

 Section image

-The Honey Buckets
+Honey Buckets

 A Southern California single-mic bluegrass band with roots in heavy metal and city life, The Honey Buckets blend raw energy, tight harmonies, and playful storytelling, creating a unique, high-spirited sound that captivates every audience.